 This harvest strategy aims to maintain the existing catch shares between sectors.
-The existing resource allocation arrangements (as at 2018) are set out in Table 2 (overleaf) and this harvest strategy will aim to maintain the existing catch shares between the sectors.
+The resource allocation arrangements set out in Table 2 ensure that catch shares among sectors are maintained, where appropriate.

 The traditional fishing rights of Aboriginal peoples and Torres Strait Islanders are protected under native title legislation and relate to harvest for domestic, communal and non-commercial purposes.
 Accordingly, traditional and customary fishing is recognised in Queensland and is not a defined allocation.